sean9999/sean9999/README.md

 I work as Backend Go developer at [Hard Rock Digital](https://www.hardrockdigital.com/).

 I have hobbies other than software engineering, but I can't remember what they are at the moment.
-Still, I would like it if you thought of me as a well-rounded individual.

 ![stackoverflow-stats](https://github-stackoverflow-readme.vercel.app/?userId=977083)